-While not entirely dependent on it, this session will be touching on material from the sermon delivered on this topic.
-If you haven't seen it, we encourage you to watch before continuing.
+While not entirely dependent on it, this session will be touching on material from a sermon delivered on this topic.
+If you haven't seen it, we encourage you to watch it before continuing.

 As mentioned in the message, everything has a starting point, including your faith.
 Whether it occurred when you were a child, a teenager, or an adult, your faith - or your impression of faith - began somewhere.

 But more than just a time or place, Christian faith begins with the question:

 How we answer that question determines how we approach our understanding of faith and our lives as Christians.
 This question is not only essential for the new believer, but for the seasoned one as well.
 Even if you have been a follower of Jesus your whole life, there is still more to be learned about him.